simap/pixelblaze/README.expressions.md

 * Max: `arrayReduce(a, (acc, v) => max(acc,v), a[0])`
 * Count instances: `key = 5; arrayReduce(a, (acc, v) => acc + (v == key), 0)`
 * Index of closest: `target = 5; arrayReduce(a, (acc, v, i, a) => abs(target - v) < abs(target - a[acc]) ? i : acc , 0)`

+#### arrayReplace(`a`, ...) ↔️ `a`.replace(...)
+Replace the elements of an array with any number of arguments, starting at index 0.
+The argument list must fit into the array.
+If the array is larger than the arguments, the remaining array elements are unchanged.

+#### arrayReplaceAt(`a`, offset, ...) ↔️ `a`.replace(offset, ...)
+Replace some elements of an array with any number of arguments, starting at `offset`.
+The argument list must fit into the array at the given `offset`.
+The other array elements are unchanged.

 #### arraySort(`a`) ↔️ `a`.sort()
 Sort an array of numbers in ascending order.